kamwoh/face_recognition/README.md

 3. My code is in continue training state, if you want a new training, comment the "load" code

-4. Hope my code is easy to read

 ## Performance
 Training on LFW - maximum of 80% accuracy (only 68 classes, I choose minimum of 10 faces)

 Training on Facescrub - still training, but reached 75% accuracy by the time I commit (530 classes)

 ## Contact

-Please correct me and give me any comment whether it is good or bad.
-I wanna improve myself not only in AI and also coding

 Email: kamwoh@gmail.com